Signal integrity or SI is a measure of the quality

 Signal

-is an important activity at all levels of electronics
+important activity at all levels of electronics packaging,

-circuit (IC) [1], through the package, the printed
+through the package, the printed circuit board (PCB),

-Some of the main issues of concern for signal integrity
+main issues of concern for signal integrity are ringing,

 Signal